 Our Leadership Advisory Team

-The Principal investigator and overall leader of the APGI is Anthony Gill, who together with the Leadership Advisory Team are responsible for overall strategy, direction and output for the APGI and are accountable for reporting back to the primary funding bodies regarding progress.
+The Leadership Team are responsible for overall strategy, direction and output for the APGI and are accountable for reporting back to the primary funding bodies regarding progress.

 Dr Nic Waddell is head of the Medical Genomics group and deputy coordinator of the Genetics and Computational Biology Department at QIMR Berghofer Medical Research Institute.
 She is an NHMRC Career Development Fellow, cancer researcher and bioinformatician who is an expert in the interpretation of multiple data types, including next generation sequence data.
 She is a member of the International Cancer Genome Consortium (ICGC) project and has played a key role in all three Australian ICGC projects (pancreatic, ovarian and melanoma).
 She leads the genomics of several other cancer genome projects including mesothelioma and oesophageal cancer.
 Her research focuses on the identification of cancer driving events, mutational processes and therapeutic opportunity in cancer.